intmus/inttheory/_03-triads-7chords-leadsheet/a1-triads.md

 ### Triad voicings

-Now that you understand the basic of triads and their inversions, we have to account for the variety of ways that they appear in music.
-When analyzing music, you must account for doubled pitches, implied harmonies, and a variety of spacings across the range of the performers; all of which can make it difficult to find the basic structure of the triad when looking at a musical score.
+Now that we understand the basics of triads and their inversions, we have to process the variety of ways that they appear in music.
+When analyzing music, you must account for doubled pitches, implied harmonies, and a variety of spacings across the range of the performers; all of which can make it difficult to determine the structure of the triad when looking at a musical score.

-We will start by dealing with the issue of spacing, and to do so we must understand how the *inversion* interacts with the chord's *voicing*.
+We will start by dealing with the issue of spacing, and to do so we must examine how the *inversion* interacts with the chord's *voicing*.

 Look at the following example, and compare the closed and open voicings listed there.
 You should:
 - be able to succinctly describe the differences